How to Plan Video Production

 Taking into consideration each of those phases, concept planning, pre-production, video filming session, and post-production, most projects planned well for one three-minute packaged video is not something completed with a couple days notice.
 Of course, concept planning and pre-production are usually piecemealed over many days of a couple weeks or more prior to filming.
 Likewise, during production, any client delays in responding to edits adds days for final delivery would be added for the completion.
 When everything goes as planned, generally, the finished video takes about 30 days from start to finish.

-Should you have a question, send Mark an email.
-He will respond within one business day.
+Should you have a question, send me an email.
+I will respond within one business day.

 Thank you for signing up!